 What consumers do when faced with price increase

-For necessities, 42% will buy a lower priced alternative, 53% will buy it anyways, and 5% will opt out of purchase.
-95% will still buy necessities or a lower priced alternative regardless of price increase.
-For discretionary items, 30% will buy a lower prices alternative, 51% will buy it anyways, and 19% will opt out of discretionary purchases entirely when faced with a price increase.
+For necessities, 42% of consumers will buy it anyway, 53% will buy a lower priced alternative, and 5% will opt out of purchase.
+For discretionary spending, 30% of consumers will buy it anyway, 51% will buy a lower priced alternative, and 19% will opt out of purchase.

 Arrows represent statistically significant increases or decreases YoY.
 If a grocery product that you normally buy and consider to be a necessity has an increased price, which of the following are you most likely to do (assuming there are no available offers on that item)?
 N = 5,006; If a grocery product that you normally buy and consider to be a nice-to-have has an increased price, which of the following are you most likely to do (assuming there are no available offers on that item)?
 N = 5,006